UWPFIF(UW)

 /*

-a pointer to the pickfile A line.
-Note
+* Returns a pointer to the pickfile A line.
+Note that the application

 * should NEVER try to alter the string pointed to by this pointer.
 NULL